TartuDen/Reagent-Materials-Tracking-App/TECHNICAL_SPEC.md

 6. Implementation Plan
     1. Project Setup

         * Initialize a Git repository.

         * Create a Cordova project for the mobile app.

         * Set up a Node.js/Express backend with a basic folder structure.

         * Configure MongoDB Atlas connection.

     2. Backend Development

         * Models/Schemas for users, reagents, logs.

         * Routes/Controllers for:

             - Authentication (login/register)

             - CRUD for reagents (matStored)

             - Logging transactions (matTaken)

             - File uploads (images, PDFs)

         * Security: add role-check middleware for admin-only routes.

     3. Cordova App

         * Basic views: Login, Search, Reagent Details, Take/Return.

         * Use REST API calls to the Node.js server.

         * Display in-app notifications (maybe a simple “notifications” screen or banner).

     4. Web Interface

         * Either reuse Cordova code (via a shared codebase) or build a separate small front-end.

         * Ensure it’s responsive for desktop usage.

     5. Notifications

         * Implement a simple in-app notification system:

             - A page or panel showing notifications for the logged-in user (overdue returns, near expiration items, etc.).

             - Provide admin an interface to configure or manually trigger notifications.

     6. Testing

         * Backend: Write unit tests for routes (using Jest, Mocha, or similar).

         * Mobile: Manual testing on an Android device or emulator.

         * Web: Manual testing in Chrome/Firefox + possibly basic automation with Cypress or similar.

     7. Deployment

         * Deploy Node.js server to a free hosting platform (e.g., Render, Railway, or Heroku’s free tier if available).

         * Use free-tier MongoDB Atlas.

         * Generate an Android APK from Cordova for internal distribution.

         * Provide a URL for the web version.

+7. Frontend Functional Addendum
+    1. Taking Out & Returning Reagents

+         * A reagent can be in one of two states: in storage (inStorage = true) or taken out (inStorage = false).

+         * Take Out:

+             * No immediate amount is prompted (the user might not know how much they will eventually use).

+             * Creates a matTaken log entry (actionType = "take") with takenAmount = 0.

+             * inStorage is set to false.

+         * Register Usage (Partial Consumption):

+             * While the reagent is out, the same user can log one or more “usage” events (actionType = "use"), each time specifying how much they used.

+             * The system checks if the usage exceeds remainAmount.
+If it does, it warns the user that an admin correction might be needed.

+             * This repeated usage can happen until the user returns the reagent.

+         * Return:

+             * If no usage has been logged since the last “take” event, the system warns: “You forgot to register any consumption.
+Are you sure?”

+             * If the user confirms, we log a return event.
+The reagent goes back to inStorage = true.

+    2. Notifications

+        * User-Specific Notifications: A user sees only the notifications meant for them (matched by userID in the notifications array) or null for system-wide.

+        * Admin Notifications: Admin can view all notifications.

+        * Potential triggers for notifications in the real app could be:

+            - Low stock alerts

+            - Overdue returns

+            - Correction requests

+    3. Admin Panel

+        * All Notifications: The admin sees every notification in the system, with details of date, message, and the user ID.

+        * Manage Users: A simple read-only list in the demo.
+Real functionality could allow role changes, deletions, etc.

+        * Manage Reagents: A basic listing with remain amounts.
+In the real app, the admin could edit remain amounts or other details from here.

+    4. Data Validation

+        * The UI checks if the user tries to register usage with a negative or non-numeric amount.
+It also warns if usage is bigger than the recorded remain.

+        * A future improvement could add a “Request Correction” button that sends a special notification to the admin.

+    5. Security & Roles

+        * Regular Users:

+            - See only their notifications.

+            - Can take out or return a reagent only if it’s in storage (take out) or if they themselves have it (return).

+            - Can register usage if they currently have the reagent checked out.

+        * Admin Users:

+            - Have full visibility of notifications, user list, and reagent list (the “Admin Panel”).

+            - In the final app, admins would also handle correction requests or forcibly return items if needed.

+    6. UI/UX Considerations

+        * Collapsible sections are used to keep the main details screen simpler (key info at the top, advanced info and usage history hidden by default).

+        * The navigation bar toggles for mobile (hamburger menu) using Bootstrap’s default components.

 7. Future Enhancements